Sacrificial systems stabilize society. Anywhere there have ever been humans this has been true.

 Inevitably the stable society which, by definition, promises a benevolent future to its inhabitants, grows into a transactional god ninety cubits high.
 A thing of solid gold demanding each bow down to the sound of its drums and sacrifice if he is to receive its gifts.

 But what about the God of reality?
 The Jesus of “you will always have later, but you will never have right now again.”
-What about the God whose pleasure descends as light and fire today upon a living alter bloody with faith--which is sacrifice beyond reason--consuming all within its radius?
+What about the God whose pleasure descends as light and fire today upon a living alter bloody with faith--which is sacrifice beyond reason?
 What about the God of spontaneous, simultaneous, and coexistent sufficiency?
 When the proper sacrifice is made to the God of reality: which is to give pointlessly, give unreasonably, give only for giving itself, give all, and give best, expecting nothing in return—then stability does not abound...love does.
 And then not merely a stable society manifests, but rather a Promised Land gushing with milk and honey.

 Jeremiah 29:8 ff